-

 Congratulations to Kye Forte!
 Inducted into the British BMX Hall of Fame Class of 2025 – King of Dirt

-Kye Forte’s career has spanned racing, dirt, freestyle, and mountain biking.
-A National and British BMX Champion in the late 1990s in racing, Kye quickly made his mark across multiple disciplines.
-He earned several European King of Dirt titles over the years, and in 2005 took 1st place at both the BMX Dirt Worlds and the…
+Kye Forte’s career has spanned racing, dirt, freestyle and mountain biking.
+A National and British BMX Champion in the late 1990s, Kye quickly made his mark across multiple disciplines.
+Over the years he earned several European King of Dirt titles and, in 2005, took first place at both the BMX Dirt Worlds and the Suzuki…

 -